Monday, February 28, 2011

 Review

-I loved the film's characters, such as Yoda, Lando Calrissian and Boba Fett, who (excluding the latter, who already debuted in the infamous Star Wars Holiday Special) were all introduced to the series.
-The action sequences in this movie are as spellbinding as ever.
-Most of the visuals have stood the test of time, and the performances from actors like Mark Hamill, Harrison Ford and Carrie Fisher were more astonishing than they were in the original Star Wars movieAlso, Billy Dee Williams was terrific as Lando.
+I loved the film's characters, such as Yoda, Lando Calrissian, and Boba Fett, who (excluding the latter, who already debuted in the infamous Star Wars Holiday Special) were introduced in the series.
+The action sequences in this movie are as exciting as ever.
+Most of the visuals have stood the test of time, and the performances from actors like Mark Hamill, Harrison Ford, and Carrie Fisher were even more astonishing than in the original Star Wars movieAlso, Billy Dee Williams was terrific as Lando.
 Composer John Williams never ceases to amaze me by delivering one of the most famous movie scores with the recognisable "Imperial March" theme music.

 EMPIRE has been considered a classic sci-fi film and is now one of my all-time favourites.
 It is simply one of the best movie sequels ever made.
 I highly recommend this film to Star Wars fans and non-fans alike, some of whom haven't seen it yet.